vcfvct/aws-exam/azure.md

   * Source control, Declarative, Idempotent.
   * no similar things like CDK for now for IaS, alternative is Terraform(or CDK to Terraform).
   * Every resource need to be inside a resource group.
 No nested RG.
 RG can contain resources from multiple regions.
+  * Before deploying an Azure Resource Manager template (ARM template), you can preview the changes that will happen.
+Azure Resource Manager provides the *what-if operation* to let you see how resources will change if you deploy the template.
+The what-if operation doesn't make any changes to existing resources.
+  * The *ARM template test toolkit* checks whether your template uses recommended practices.
+When your template isn't compliant with recommended practices, it returns a list of warnings with the suggested changes.
+By using the test toolkit, you can learn how to avoid common problems in template development.
 * Blueprint
   * [Blueprint](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) often consists of a set of resource groups, policies, role assignments, and ARM template deployments.
 A blueprint is a package to bring each of these artifact types together and allow you to compose and version that package, including through a continuous integration and continuous delivery (CI/CD) pipeline.
 Ultimately, each is assigned to a subscription in a single operation that can be audited and tracked.